OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 2. **Silent Faults** When the storage drive disk doesn't give any appearance of a problem when the data returned is corrupted
 3. **Misdirected Write** When data is written correctly to the disk storage but in the wrong memory address
 4. **Cyclic Redundancy Check (CRC)** Remainder of binary division between a large binary number (D) and an agreed value of (k)
 5. **Lost Write** The device doesn't inform the upper layer that a write finished but the new changes never persisted into the next state, thus exposing the past state before the write
+[Return](#data-integrity-and-security) to *Data Integrity and Security*

+Intro Security: Chapter 53

+1. **Trusted Platform Module (TPM)** Authenticated to users that they were starting up the operating system and version they had intended to do so
+2. **Access Control Mechanisms** The process through which an operating system determines if the user has the proper authorization to perform the requested action
+3. **Non-Repudiation** The authentication of prior actions in the operating system that cannot be forged
+4. **Security Policies** A list of rules and specifications for ensuring security in an operating system environment
+[Return](#data-integrity-and-security) to *Data Integrity and Security*

 Distributed Systems: Chapter 48